1razvan/project-source-code/README.md

 ## Running the Project
+### Archives
+The `code.zip` archive contains the archives of each machine required.
+Unzip the `code.zip` archive and transfer the other zip files to their assigned machines.
+Unzip those archives on the target machines.

+### Jupyter Notebooks
+The Jupyer Notebooks can be run without any preparation.

+### Federated Learning Files
+The federated learning files can be find in the "**FL**" folder for each machine.

-### Server
+#### Server
 The server can be run using the `python3` command below.
-A separate `server.py` file can be found in each of the ML models' folder.
+A separate `server.py` file can be found in each of the federated ML models' folder.
 Please run the appropriate one for the cluster that is being run.
 ```
 python3 server.py
 ```

-### Clients
+#### Clients
 Each client must be run using the Bash script found in each of their respecive FL folders.
 ```
 ./client.sh